Emanuel Villa

-Emanuel Alejandro Villa (born 24 February 1982) is an Argentine former professional footballer.
+Emanuel Alejandro Villa (born 24 February 1982), commonly known as "Tito Villa", is an Argentine former professional footballer.
 He is a Mexican naturalized citizen.

 He previously played for Huracán, Atlético Rafaela and Rosario Central in Argentina; Derby County in England; and Atlas, Tecos, Cruz Azul, Pumas UNAM, Tigres UANL and Querétaro in Mexico.

 Career

 Early career in Argentina and Mexico

 Villa started his career at Club Atlético Huracán in the Primera Division Argentina in 2001.
 In 2003, he was transferred to Atlético Rafaela but the club were relegated at the end of the 2003–2004 season after a losing a playoff with Huracán de Tres Arroyos.

 After the disappointment of relegation with Rafaela, Villa returned to the Primera the following season by joining Rosario Central.
 In 2006, he was signed by Atlas in Guadalajara.
 Villa stayed in Guadalajara, after he was transferred to Tecos UAG for the Clausura 2007 tournament.

 Derby County

 Villa signed for Premier League side Derby County on 4 January 2008 in a £2million deal.
 The move proved to be a controversial one as César Luis Menotti, then coach of Tecos, was not informed of Villa being sold.
 Villa signed a 3 1/2-year contract with the Rams and made his debut in a 1–0 home defeat against Wigan Athletic.
 He scored his first goal on 2 February 2008, with a last minute headed equaliser from a Dean Leacock cross, in a 1–1 draw away at Birmingham City.
 His first home goals came with a brace in a 2–2 draw with Fulham on 29 March 2008.
 His first a deflection from a Dean Leacock shot, his second a header after Mile Sterjovski crossed.
 However, a draw was not enough to help Derby survive relegation.
 It was the earliest a team had been relegated from the Premier League.

 Villa's first goal of the 08/09 season came against QPR as a substitute in a 2–0 away victory.
 On Sunday 2 November 2008, Villa scored an own-goal against Nottingham Forest, but exactly 10 minutes 12 seconds later Villa scored again, this time in the right goal, the game ended 1–1.
 Two days later Villa scored his first hat-trick for Derby; in a League Cup game against Brighton, becoming only the third player in 10 years to score three goals in one game for Derby.
 In the fourth round of the League Cup he scored again to claim his sixth goal of the season this time against Leeds United.
-Derby won the match 2–1 to book themselves in the quarter finals on the competition.
+Derby won the match 2–1 to book themselves in the quarter-finals on the competition.
 Despite this, Villa could not command a regular position in the Derby County line-up and, after Jewell was replaced by Nigel Clough he was deemed surplus to requirements, and revealed his desire to return to Mexico due to his wife's homesickness.
 He left Derby for £1.7 million.
 He made 53 appearances and scored 9 goals for The Rams.